jmackie/purescript-panda/NOTES.md

 Documenting my thinkings as I try and understand this code.

-- panda is not a very googleable name.
 - Why `runApplicationInBody` not `runComponentInBody`?
 The type suggests it should be called the latter, but if there's a good reason for it to be how it is then it's not clear.